-EXAMPLE AGENDA OF A PLANNING MEETING

-1. Business goals and objectives

-2. SWOT analysis

-3. Strategic plan

-5. Sales and marketing - goals and strategies

-6. People and operations - issues and plans

-7. Upcoming issues (for example, family members are joining the business involved; new management as owner wants more tim away from the business; preparing for sale or exit

-8. Date for next m
+1. Business goals and objectives 2.
+SWOT analysis 3.
+Strategic plan 4.
+Finance and administration - budget and cashflow 5.
+Sales and marketing - goals and strategies 6.
+People and operations - issues and plans 7.
+Upcoming issues (for example, family members are joining the business involved; new management as owner wants more time away from the business; preparing for sale or exit 8.
+Date for next meeting

-View yearly management accounts as a rich source of data
+View BAS as a goldmine of data

-Your client's yearly management accounts holds a wealth of information.
-For example, you can present graphs of this year's sales compared to last year's sales, based on data from their management accounts.
+Your client's BAS holds a wealth of information.
+For example, you can present graphs of this year's sales compared to last year's sales, based on data from their BAS.